-New Forest National Park Authority Lymington Town Hall Avenue Road Lymington SO41 9ZG or by email to:
+New Forest National Park Authority Lymington Town Hall Avenue Road Lymington SO41 9ZG or by email to: feedback@newforestnpa.gov.uk

-membersservices@newforestnpa.gov.uk

-- 3.6 Your complaint will be recorded and referred to a senior officer of the relevant service for investigation, or, if the complaint involves the Chief Executive, to the Monitoring Officer or another person authorised by him/her. - 3.7 We will normally acknowledge receipt of your written complaint within five working days and let you know the name of the person who is dealing with it, who will then respond to you personally within 20 working days or send an interim response if it is likely to take longer. - 3.8 Please note that anonymous complaints will only be referred for investigation or other action if they include documentary or photographic evidence indicating an exceptionally serious or significant matter.
+- 3.6 Your complaint will be recorded and referred to a senior officer of the relevant service for investigation, or, if the complaint involves the Chief Executive, to the Monitoring Officer or another person authorised by them. - 3.7 We will normally acknowledge receipt of your written complaint within five working days and will respond within 20 working days of receipt or send an interim response if it is likely to take longer. - 3.8 Please note that anonymous complaints will only be referred for investigation or other action if they include documentary or photographic evidence indicating an exceptionally serious or significant matter.